Mateo803/Pentshelp/README.md

 create user 'Pentshelp'@'localhost' identified by 'strong_password';

-grant all privileges on Pentshelp.CVES to 'Pentshelp'@'localhost';
+grant all privileges on pentshelp.CVES to 'Pentshelp'@'localhost';

 flush privileges;